lyhistory/lyhistory.github.io/docs/vuepress/docs/software/interview_questions.md

 ## monolithic application to microservice

 ### Spring Boot: Monolith vs. Microservices

+I see you have experience transforming legacy systems into microservices — could you share what the main challenges were?
+/
+I noticed you've done legacy-to-microservices transformations before — what were the biggest challenges?
+/英国人说话偏含蓄、喜欢用 softener（缓冲词）​
+I see you've got some experience with transforming legacy systems into microservices — would you mind sharing what the main challenges were?

 In your experience working with Spring Boot.
 Did you use it as a single monolithic application or as part of a microservices architecture?